cornellev/driverdash/README.md

 }
 ```

 You can find the saved files by opening the Files app on the phone and navigating to `On My iPhone > DriverDash`.
-There you should find two files, one called `back-daq.json` and one called `front-daq.json`.
+There you should find four files: `back-daq.json`, `front-daq.json`, `lord.json`, and `phone.json` (stores GPS stuff from the phone).
 Note that, while the extension is `.json`, these aren't actually valid JSON files. the last comma needs to be replaced with a `}` in order for them to be valid JSON.

 ## Setup